 If the engine fails to start after you have followed the "Normal Starting" or "Extreme Cold Weather" procedures, it may be flooded.
 To clear any excess fuel, press and hold the brake pedal, push the accelerator pedal all the way to the floor and hold it, then press and release the ENGINE START/STOP button once.
-The starter motor will engage automatically, run for 10 seconds, and then disengage.
+The starter motor will engage automatically, run for 10 seconds, and then 5 disengage.
 Once this occurs, release the accelerator pedal and the brake pedal, wait 10 to 15 seconds, then repeat the "Normal Starting" procedure.

-Clearing A Flooded Engine (Using ENGINE START/STOP Button) - Manual Transmission Only the way to the floor and hold it, then press and hold the ENGINE START/STOP button for no more than 15 seconds.
+Clearing A Flooded Engine (Using ENGINE START/STOP Button) - Manual Transmission Only If the engine fails to start after you have followed the "Normal Starting" or "Extreme Cold Weather" procedures, it may be flooded.
+To clear any excess fuel, press and hold the clutch pedal, push the accelerator pedal all the way to the floor and hold it, then press and hold the ENGINE START/STOP button for no more than 15 seconds.
 Release the accelerator pedal and the clutch pedal, wait 10 to 15 seconds, then repeat the "Normal Starting" procedure.